 "I absolutely love using a cookie press with children.
 I have 3 girls and have hosted children's cooking classes.
 Often baking with kids can yield unimpressive results and that's so discouraging for kids," says Ashley Summers, pastry chef and winner of "Sweet Genius" on the Food Network.
 "Cookie presses are great because the dough is easy to make, the cookies come out effortlessly impressive and there are so many ways to decorate them."

-Whether you’re already a cookie press person and are looking around for a new one or If you’re new to the cookie press world, this list of best cookie presses has something for everyone.
+Whether you’re already a cookie press person and are looking around for a new one or if you’re new to the cookie press world, this list of best cookie presses has something for everyone.
+Our top choice, the OXO Good Grips Cookie Press Set, is even see-through so you'll always know how much dough you have left.
 Also, you have my address, right?
 I’ll be looking in my mailbox for cookies, and I know that soon the rest of your friends and family will be too.

 What We Love: Well-thought-out press with details that work, comes with multiple cookie discs